 The avoidant often thinks of themselves as self contained, logical and fair, and becomes tired of what they see as unreasonable demands for support.
 Deprecating, verbal expressions of indifference and contempt are indirect aggression, a way of indirectly blaming their partner for being so weak as to need support.
 They want to be left alone and feel provoked.
 As a result, the avoidant withdraws, physically by leaving or mentally by checking out.
 Early in the relationship there may be a pressing pretext such as work, or they may just leave with no reasons.
 They may take it out by refusing to snuggle or make love (withholding sex or affection), saying ‘I’m tired’, with an underlying feeling of ‘I gave enough today’.

 The avoidant often wants to re-establish their independence by refusing requests such as for reassurance, which gives them a sense of controlling the depth of the relationship they require to feel safe.
-They may do this passively, by conveniently forgetting requests, making subtle attacks, or seeming to be cooperating but somehow never get around to doing their part.
+They may also do this passively, by conveniently forgetting requests, making subtle attacks, or seeming to be cooperating but somehow never get around to doing their part.
 This is dysfunctional communication - the absence of responding honestly and supporting.
 One way or another, avoidants will let you know that your inner emotional state is your problem - when you are with an avoidant, you are really still alone, in an attachment sense.
 By only partly participating in the normal message-reponse of the attached, they subconsciously limit the threat another poses to their independence.

 When requests for reassurance are not met, partners becomes increasingly distressed, with the avoidant unable to respond soothingly.
 The psychologically abusive attitudes of the avoidants include passive abusiveness such as saying or showing ‘I don’t care’, not listening when their partner speaks, or cutting them off when they try to speak.
 The techniques are subtle - the avoidant may begin by unconsciously testing their partner, for example responding "I'm not sure how I feel" to requests for reassurance, to establish whether their partner will tolerate this, before becoming more negative and aggressive in responses over time as their need for space dominates.
 This is often very unintentional - avoidants are typically not self-aware about their habits - and is simply a programmed response to feeling trapped and anxious: trying to push an attachment figure away with the aim of gaining space that will stop the avoidant feeling dysregulated.